Ginna (film): Reception

 Ronak Kotecha of The Times of India rated the film 3 out of 5 stars and wrote "Ginna is quite a messy/massy affair that doesn't bother about things like logic, great performances and conviction, as long as it can give its audience a good time and a good laugh.
 And it manages to do that more than once".
-123Telugu rated the movie with 3 out of 5 stars with a tag line Timepass Comedy, News18 gave 3 out of 5 stars mentioning Comedy entertainer one time watch.
+News18 gave 3 out of 5 stars mentioning Comedy entertainer one time watch.
 The Hans India rated the film 3 out of 5 stars and wrote "'Ginna' is a complete entertainer and it engaged the audience to have a decent weekend!".
 Sakshi Post rated the film 2.5 out of 5 stars and wrote "Ginna will surely make you all laugh in some scenes.
 Overall, a satisfying attempt".

 Box office

-Ginna ends theatrical run with ₹9.05 crore collections worldwide and collected $75 thousand in US and Canada market.
-Ginna bhai Hindi language rights sold for record price of ₹10 crores and Ginna is streaming on Amazon_Prime_Video in Telugu and Malayalam languages from 2nd December 2022.
+Ginna collected $75k in the United States and Canada.